qwerty-arun/Lets_learn/README.md

+# 20/8/23
+- A review of my team project on "E-nose (Electronic nose)", its challenges and how to overcome.
+- A discussion on configurations of robots.
+For example, a robot of cylindrical work volume is very useful parking lots to automate the process of parking in a cylindrical building.
+-
 # 6/8/23
 - Update the current stack prgm such that the topmost element in the stack now points to NULL.
 - Downloading clang compiler.